protontypes/open-sustainable-technology/README.md

 - [rebird](https://github.com/ropensci/rebird) - rebird is a package to interface with the eBird webservices a real-time, online bird checklist program.
 - [rredlist](https://github.com/ropensci/rredlist) - R client for the IUCN Red List of threatened and endangered species.
 - [OpenSimRoot](https://gitlab.com/rootmodels/OpenSimRoot) - is a source code for simulating root architecture, nutrient and water uptake and more.
-- [PyETo](https://github.com/woodcrafty/PyETo) -  a Python library for calculating reference crop evapotranspiration (ETo), sometimes referred to as potential evapotranspiration (PET)
+- [PyETo](https://github.com/woodcrafty/PyETo) -  a Python library for calculating reference crop evapotranspiration, sometimes referred to as potential evapotranspiration

 ### Ice and Poles